-Unit Course Learning Outcomes Teaching and Learning Assessment Tasks Activity Ι Get acquainted with the industrial In class room students learn Students are asked to aspect of the field of Microbiology and about the strategies of strain prepare report on gains insight on industrially important improvement and media various microbial microbes, recent development in design strategies to produced products of fermentation processes and hyper producer strains. commercial use. bioelectronics. ~ . ~ II Learns about the design, types of Students are taught to Students are taken to fermenters and various critical assemble various bioreactor fermentation facility components of bioreactors.
-Understand components and discussed and are asked to the physicochemical principles to the optimization strategies.
-Demonstration of various describe various improve the industrial processes and strategies of product recovery from a processes of product fermenter parts, control instruments fermentation broth. recovery and and their use in Termentation broth. chromatography techniques production of various emoniatography teeninques microbial products III Acquires knowledge about brewing Students learn about the Multiple choice class process, microbial enzymes, amino traditional and industrial test acids and vitamins production process strategies of beverages, · · vitamins and amino acids production.
-IV Gets introduced to the production Students are taught about the Power point strategies of various antibiotics, schematic strategies of presentations and hormones and therapeutic proteins. antibiotics, hormones, group discussion on interferon and other industrially relevant therapeutic proteins products production.
-V Attains knowledge about microbial Students learn about Ten-minute MCQ polymers production and recovery microbial products, their quiz after lecture. strategies, and learn to apply production strategies, FDA knowledge of plant growth promoting microbes into development of approval and market cost and microbes into development of formulations. are also taught how the process cost can be reduced iormutations. further by applying the knowledge of industrial microbiology from this course 000100
+Unit Course Learning Outcomes Teaching and Learning Assessment Tasks Ι Get acquainted with the industrial Activity In class room students learn Students are asked to aspect of the field of Microbiology and about the strategies of strain prepare report on gains insight on industrially important improvement and media various microbial microbes, recent development in design strategies to produced products of fermentation processes and hyper producer strains. commercial use. bioelectronics. Π Learns about the design, types of Students are taught to Students are taken to fermenters and various critical assemble various bioreactor fermentation facility components of bioreactors.
+Understand components and discussed and are asked to the physicochemical principles to the optimization strategies. describe various improve the industrial processes and Demonstration of various fermenter parts, strategies of product recovery from a processes of product control instruments fermentation broth. recovery and and their use in chromatography techniques production of various microbial products III Acquires knowledge about brewing Students learn about the Multiple choice class process, microbial enzymes, amino traditional and industrial test acids and vitamins production process strategies of beverages, vitamins and amino acids IV Cate introduced to the production production.
+Power point 1 V Gets introduced to the production strategies of various antibiotics, Students are taught about the schematic strategies of Power point presentations and hormones and therapeutic proteins. schematic strategies of antibiotics, hormones, group discussion on normones and merapeutic proteins. interferon and other industrially relevant therapeutic proteins products production. products V Attains knowledge about microbial Students learn about Ten-minute MCQ polymers production and recovery microbial products, their quiz after lecture. strategies, and learn to apply production strategies, FDA 1 knowledge of plant growth promoting approval and market cost and microbes into development of are also taught how the formulations. process cost can be reduced further by applying the knowledge of industrial microbiology from this course